kodecocodes/swift-style-guide/README.markdown

 ## Organization and Bundle Identifier

-Where an Xcode project is involved, the organization should be set to `Ray Wenderlich` and the Bundle Identifier set to `com.razeware.TutorialName` where `TutorialName` is the name of the tutorial project.
+For Beehivr owned applications, the Bundle Identifier shoud be set to `com.beehivr.beehivrAppName`.
+For VPP distributed applications, the Bundle Identifier shoud be set to `com.beehivr.thirdPartyCompanyName.vppAppName`.

 ![Xcode Project settings](screens/project_settings.png)